An Informed Decision

 In designing the Oriel wind farm, we respect the sensitive natural habitats and ecologies found both offshore and onshore.
 Extensive environmental assessments have been undertaken and a comprehensive Environmental Impact Assessment Report and Natura Impact Statement will accompany the final updated planning application.

-An Environmental Impact Assessment Scoping Report was prepared which was circulated to prescribed authorities for a scoping opinion.
-A copy of the report will be made available shortly in the downloads section.
+An Environmental Impact Assessment Scoping Report was prepared and circulated to prescribed authorities for a scoping opinion.
+A copy of this report is available below in the downloads section.

 What is Offshore Wind?